ul-fmf/mlfmf-data/README.md

 # MLFMF: Data Sets for Machine Learning for Mathematical Formalization

-This is the repository that contains all the code that was used in our paper [MLFMF: Data Sets for Machine Learning for Mathematical Formalization](link to arxiv)
+This is the repository that contains all the code that was used in our paper [MLFMF: Data Sets for Machine Learning for Mathematical Formalization](https://arxiv.org/abs/2310.16005)

 ```
-arXiv bibtex
+@misc{bauer2023mlfmf,
+      title={MLFMF: Data Sets for Machine Learning for Mathematical Formalization},
+      author={Andrej Bauer and Matej Petković and Ljupčo Todorovski},
+      year={2023},
+      eprint={2310.16005},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
+}
 ```

 With it, we can